Synchronize with Git

 controller

 Defines the Controller to be used during the test run (it must be an available host in the LoadRunner Enterprise project).
-If not specified, a Controller is chosen from the various Controllers available in the LoadRunner Enterprise project.
+If not specified, a Controller is chosen from the Controllers available in the LoadRunner Enterprise project.

-Available with plugin version 1.1.1 and later: You can provision a Controller as a Docker image by specifying the value "Elastic" and providing a value for the controller_elastic_configuration parameter (see controller_elastic_configuration table below).
+Available with plug-in version 1.1.1 and later: You can provision a Controller as a Docker image by specifying the value "Elastic" and providing a value for the controller_elastic_configuration parameter (see controller_elastic_configuration table below).

 No

 lg_amount Number of load generators to allocate to the test (every group in the test is run by the same load generators).
-Not required if each group defined in the group parameter defines the load generators it uses via the lg_name parameter (see group table below).
+Not required if each group defined in the group parameter defines the load generators it uses by the lg_name parameter (see group table below).

 group Lists all groups or scripts defined in the test.
 The parameter to be used in each group are specified in the group table below.
 Yes